Tempestary/srvErrs2slack/readme.md

 Errs2slack

 Prerequisites:
+python 3+

-You need this great inferface from https://github.com/os/slacker to make things work
+You also need this great inferface from https://github.com/os/slacker to make things work